ZitySpace/react-annotate/README.md

     }
   | {
       type: 'polyline';

+      // Why it is 2D paths instead of 1D path?
+      // We want to support advanced editing that one Polyline can be break into
+      // multiple sub-polylines as intermediate state and in the end get connected
+      // and merged back as a single polyline
       paths: { x: number; y: number }[][];
     }
   | {
       type: 'mask';

+      // The simplest mask can be seemed as one closed path.
+A mask with holes can be
+      // seemed as multiple paths with some of them hole = true.
+Like PolylineLabel, a
+      // mask (or closed path) can also be break into multiple open paths as intermediate
+      // state and in the end get connected and merged back as closed paths.
       paths: {
         points: { x: number; y: number }[];
         closed?: boolean;